NU LibChat Widget

 Search by Article Title

-You can always first try searching for the resource by article title using the Library’s NavigatorSearch (formerly Roadrunner).
-From the Library’s homepage type or copy and paste the article title (or partial title) into the central search box.
+You can always try searching for the resource by article title using the Library’s NavigatorSearch (formerly Roadrunner).
+From the Library’s homepage, type or copy and paste the article title (or partial title) into the central search box.
 Make sure to surround the article title with quotation marks.
 The quotation marks tell the search engine to search for this exact phrase.
 Change the drop-down box from Keyword to Title and click submit.

 Search by Journal Title